WasabiTech-777/SWE-2023-Spring/README.md

 > A proxy server configuration is used for front-end-to-back-end communication testing.
 Configuration options can be found in the proxy.conf.json file.
 To run the proxy server, use command "ng serve --proxy-config proxy.conf.json".
 If your machine is not permitted to run scripts, run Windows Powershell as Administrator, run command "Get-ExecutionPolicy", then type "Y" to confirm.
 Once finished running the proxy server, it is **highly recommended** that you run the command "Set-ExecutionPolicy Restricted" for eliminate security vulnerabilities on your local machine.

 > Proxy log levels can be configured in the proxy.conf.json file; is no log level is specified, the default option is "info", but the log level in our proxy file is currently set to "debug".
 Other log level options are: warn, error, and silent.
 Please see this [guide](https://angular.io/guide/build) for more information on setting up and running a proxy server in Angular.

-### Requirements for running and using your application